nbarbettini/Intro-Web-Series/Day 3/README.md

-#Day 3: Beginning with Javascript
+#Day 3: Beginning with JavaScript

-You have been amazingly creative with your pages and stories, and today we will learn how to make them interactive with Javascript!
+You have been amazingly creative with your pages and stories, and today we will learn how to make them interactive with JavaScript!

-Javascript is the computer language that runs in web browsers (and increasingly, everywhere else).
+JavaScript is the computer language that runs in web browsers (and increasingly, everywhere else).
-Javascript has good parts and bad parts.
+JavaScript has good parts and bad parts.
 The bad parts make it very hard to build large web sites, but some times make it easier to do small things.

-# What Javascript looks like (the syntax)
+### What JavaScript looks like (the syntax)

 There's so much to say about syntax that it could take all night, but we know you want to get to the fun stuff, so glance over this and move on.
 You will see this syntax used in the examples that follow this section.

-Some of the key javascript syntax concepts are
+Some of the key JavaScript syntax concepts are
-- statements end in semicolons, i.e. ```;```
+- statements end in semicolons: ```;```
-- usually statements are one-per-line
+- usually, statements are written one-per-line  (unlike HTML)
 - typically, javascript is run in functions, which have names, accept parameters, and "do a function".
 You call functions by stating their name and putting ```()``` behind the name, and including any parameters between the parenthesis.
 - you must use ```{``` paired with ```}``` when you have more than one line of code grouped together, and sometimes (like a function's code) it is always in matching ```{``` paired with ```}```
 - javascript has control mechanisms like if..then , loops (see below) ,